helske/seqs2vars/README.md

 In the article, we bring forward and discuss the problems of the “traditional” use of SA clusters as variables and compare four approaches for creating explanatory variables from sequence dissimilarities using different types of data.
 We conduct simulation and empirical studies, demonstrating the importance of considering how sequences and outcomes are related and the need to adjust analyses accordingly.
 In many typical social science applications, the traditional approach is prone to result in wrong conclusions, and similarity-based approaches such as representativeness should be preferred.

-* Accepted to be published in Sociological Methodology.
+The article is accepted to be published in Sociological Methodology.
 SocArXiv preprint: https://osf.io/preprints/socarxiv/srxag/

 ### Repository contents